xapax/security/find_subdomains.md

 So that would be 123.244.223.222 => example.com

 * CNAME
-The CNAME record maps a name to another name.
-It should only be used when there are no other records on that name.
-An example of that would be: www.example.com,CNAME,www.example.com.cdn.cloudflare.net.
+The CNAME record connects a name to another name.
+An example of that would be:

+www.example.com,CNAME,www.example.com.cdn.cloudflare.net.

+Another example is.
+If you have the domains mail.example.com and webmail.example.com.
+You can have webmail.example.com point to mail.example.com.
+So anyone visiting webmail.example.com will see the same thing as mail.example.com.
+It will NOT redirect you.
+Just show you the same content.

+Another typical usage of CNAME is to link www.example.com to example.com

+CNAME is quite convenient.
+Because if you change the A-record.
+The IP-address, you don't need to change the other subdomains, like ftp.example.com or www.example.com.
+Since they both point to example.com, which is a A-record and points directly to the IP.

 * Alias
 Kind of like CNAME in that it points to another name, not an IP.